mike-mendoza/py_banshee/README.md

 These codes are an update of the original version supporting SoftwareX paper: https://doi.org/10.1016/j.softx.2020.100588.
 The latest version of MATLAB BANSHEE (v1.3) can be found [here](https://github.com/mike-mendoza/matlab_banshee).

+The supporting SoftwareX paper for PyBanhsee, _PyBanshee version (1.0): A Python implementation of the MATLAB toolbox BANSHEE for Non-Parametric Bayesian Networks with updated features_, can be found at https://doi.org/10.1016/j.softx.2022.101279

 The packages allows for quantifying the BN, validating the underlying assumptions of the model, visualizing the network and its corresponding rank correlation matrix, sampling and finally making inference with a BN based on existing or new evidence.
 MATLAB BANSHEE v1.3 and Py_BANSHEE have the same features.

 # PyBanshee